ornladios/ADIOS2/docs/user_guide/source/faq/faq.rst

 Fortran: Can I pass slices and temporary arrays to adios2_put?
 --------------------------------------------------------------

-By definitions the lifetime of a temporary if the scope of the function is passed to.
+By definition the lifetime of a temporary if the scope of the function is passed to.
 Therefore, you must use sync mode with adios2_put.
 Deferred mode will save garbage data since the memory location of a temporary is undefined after adios2_put, not able to reach adios2_end_step, adios2_close or adios2_perform_puts where the memory is actually used.